Temple menorah: Similar objects

 The kinara is also, like the menorah, a seven candleholder which is associated with the African American festival of Kwanzaa.
 One candle is lit on each day of the week-long celebration, in a similar manner as the Hannukah menorah.

 In Taoism, the Seven-Star Lamp qi xing deng 七星燈 is a seven-lamp oil lamp lit to represent the seven stars of the Northern Dipper.
 This lampstand is a requirement for all Taoist temples, never to be extinguished.
 In the first 9 days of the lunar 9th month festival, an oil lamp of nine connected lamps may also be lit to honour both the Northern Dipper and two other assistant stars (collectively known as the Nine Emperor Stars), sons of Dou Mu appointed by the Taoist Trinity (the Three Pure Ones) to hold the Books of Life and Death of humanity.
 The lamps represent the illumination of the 7 stars, and lighting them are believed to absolve sins while prolonging one's lifespan.

 In popular culture

 The menorah features prominently in the 2013 crypto-thriller The Sword of Moses by Dominic Selwood.
-It is also featured in the archaeology novels Crusader Gold, by David Gibbins, and The Last Secret of the Temple, by Paul Sussman.
+It is also featured in the archaeology novels Crusader Gold, by David Gibbins, The Last Secret of the Temple, by Paul Sussman, and The Testament of Elias, by W.S.
+Mahler.
 A menorah can be seen in the movie X-Men: First Class, when Charles Xavier reads Erik Lehnsherr's mind, searching for a happy memory from his childhood before the Holocaust, and together they see Erik as a young child lighting his first menorah with his mother.